hamsburger/Selenium-Note-Taker-/README.md

 &nbsp;
 ## Some Imperfect Features:
 - To take notes from a tab in which you did not initially launch your ChromeDriver, you must press \<alt\>+s to change to that tab ([See \<alt\>+s](https://github.com/harris222/Selenium-Note-Taker-/blob/master/README.md#change-window-handle)).
-- Note printing prints out an python list, which is rather not human-readable.
+- Note printing prints out a python list, which is not human-readable.
 - A User cannot reformat all indents they've accidentally indented one level too far.
 A TkInter Text Editor should allow the user to visualize their notes and reconfigure indents.